5 facts about Frances Hamerstrom, wildlife biologist, hunter, and savior of the prairie chicken

 She was one of the first female wildlife biologists

 Hamerstrom dropped out of high school as well as Smith College – a move which she was rather proud of, since she found the classes at Smith to be boring.
-She ultimately earned a bachelor's degree from the University of Iowa in 1935.
+She ultimately earned a bachelor's degree from Iowa State University in 1935.
 It was there that she met her future husband, Frederick Hamerstrom, who also wanted to be a naturalist.
 After graduating, they moved to the University of Wisconsin at Madison, where they studied with famous conservationist Aldo Leopold.
 Hamerstrom was Leopold's only female graduate student.
 She received her master's degree in wildlife management in 1940.

 Spontaneous Fran and methodological Frederick soon became an inseparable conservation team.
 However, at the time there were almost no women in wildlife biology, and many people had trouble acknowledging that she was a biologist in her own right.
 “Most administrators were afraid to hire a female biologist,” she says in her autobiography.
 Often, this meant that Fred was paid while Fran was considered a volunteer.